 Liquid Waste Hauler Permits

-Liquid Waste Haulers (LWH) that want to use the Metropolitan Disposal System (MDS) to discharge hauled domestic septage, commercial, and industrial wastes must obtain an MCES Liquid Waste Hauler Permit.
-The discharge of hauled waste into the MDS is only allowed at designated disposal sites.
-Haulers shall complete and submit an MCES Liquid Waste Hauler Permit Application along with the first year's permit fee (see Rates & Fees).
-Septage Haulers who apply for an MCES Liquid Waste Hauler Permit must first obtain a Subsurface Treatment System (SSTS) license from the Minnesota Pollution Control Agency.
+Liquid waste haulers that want to use the Metropolitan Disposal System to discharge hauled domestic septage, commercial, and industrial wastes must obtain an MCES Liquid Waste Hauler Permit.
+The discharge of hauled waste into the system is only allowed at designated disposal sites.
+Haulers shall complete and submit an MCES Liquid Waste Hauler Permit Application along with the first year's permit fee (see Rates and Fees).
+Septage haulers who apply for an MCES Liquid Waste Hauler Permit must first obtain a Subsurface Treatment System (SSTS) license from the Minnesota Pollution Control Agency.